Soil Vapor Extraction

-Some advantages of SVE are ease of installation due to construction materials being readily available, Ease of installation, Remedial technology is easily coupled with techniques such as air sparging, and the SVE system is easily monitored compared to other techniques.
+Some advantages of SVE are ease of installation due to construction materials being readily available, remedial technology is easily coupled with techniques such as air sparging, and the SVE system is easily monitored compared to other techniques.

 Some disadvantages of SVE are the system is applicable for only unsaturated soil and soils with high permeability, during excavation contaminated air may escape the atmosphere, and the SVE may require a large amount of land and permits and therefore may increase cost.